SOS relies on the kindness and generosity of Canadians to be able to provide a home for the most vulnerable children of Gaza.

 - All the things necessary for a bright future

 Please help us ensure a loving home for every Palestinian child.
-Sponsor a child in Gaza now.
+Sponsor an SOS Village in Gaza now.

 SOS Children's Village Rafah is located in Gaza and is situated about 15 km from the town of Rafah, at a village named Deir Sultan.
 It consists of fourteen family houses, the village director's house, accommodation for co-workers, a house for the so-called SOS aunts (SOS mother trainees or family helpers who support the SOS mothers during their daily work and fill in for them when they are ill or on leave), a community house and an emergency clinic.
 2000 saw the addition of an SOS Kindergarten, where up to 160 children can be taken care of.
 The SOS Kindergarten consists of six classrooms and two playgrounds.
 In February 2006, the SOS Children's Village was extended by an SOS Youth Facility for girls in which, as occasion demands, up to seven girls can be accommodated.